solvicta/Astraloria-Music/README.md

 https://www.curseforge.com/minecraft/mc-mods/maestro
 https://modrinth.com/mod/maestro-music
 ----
 This is a music resource pack that requires Obscuria's Maestro mod to function.
-Designed to go with my upcoming modpack, Astraloria, this music pack features mostly ambient and lightly melodic tracks that would fit into an adventure-oriented pack.
+Designed to go with my upcoming modpack, Astraloria, this music pack features mostly ambient and melodic tracks that would fit into an adventure-oriented pack.

 ----
 I highly recommend installing AmbientSounds 6 alongside this; there are some pauses added between some of the music tracks to allow you to enjoy the sound of the environment as you explore.